Vladyslavos/Website_with_video_background/README.md

 # Website_with_video_background

-I made this project using HTML, CSS, JavaScript.
+I made this project using: HTML, CSS, JavaScript.
 Background - video, that makes this site dynamic.
 Result of this project by the link: https://vladyslavos.github.io/Website_with_video_background/#